-Unless you have been holed up in a bunker or living off the grid, you would already have felt the effects of load shedding.
+Unless you’ve been holed up in a bunker or living off the grid, you’ll already have felt the effects of loadshedding.
 Like it or not, it looks like the problem is here to stay for a while.
 Businesses can help improve the situation by conserving power, using natural light and even using solar power.
-That is not enough, however.
-Businesses also need to safeguard themselves against load shedding.
+But that’s not enough.
+Businesses also need to safeguard themselves against loadshedding.

-It’s essential to integrate a power plan into one’s business continuity plan or system.
-If you don’t have a business continuity plan yet, don’t worry; it’s not too late to put one in place.
-Without power, your business grinds to a standstill, you lose productivity, you lose money – you’ll even lose your hair and we don’t want that.
-Since a lack of power affects so many other systems, you need to make load shedding a priority on your agenda.
+It’s essential to integrate a power plan into your business continuity plan or system.
+If you don’t have a business continuity plan yet, don’t worry, it’s not too late to put one in place.
+Without power, your business grinds to a standstill, you lose productivity, you lose money, you’ll even lose your hair and we don’t want that.
+Since a lack of power affects so many other systems, you need to make loadshedding a priority on your agenda.

-We anticipated load shedding a year ago.
+We anticipated loadshedding a year ago.
 After much research – and a steep learning curve – we put a system in place to counteract it.
 We purchased a 6500 VA generator and rigorously tested it, contacted our electrician to integrate it into our power circuits and then finally did live testing.
-Apart from the looks of sheer amazement that came over our staff’s faces when we were able to get the backup plan in action within three minutes, we got looks of undisguised envy from the other companies in our office block who were left without power.
-Sadly, load shedding has become almost a daily occurrence and all the other offices around us can’t operate when the power is down.
+Apart from the looks of sheer amazement that came over our staff member’s faces when we were able to get the backup plan in action within three minutes, we got looks of undisguised envy from the other companies in our office block who were left without power.
+Sadly, loadshedding has become almost a daily occurrence and all the other offices around us can’t operate when the power is down.

-In the short term, there is little that can be done about the serious problems that Eskom is having.
+In the short term, there’s little that can be done about the serious problem Eskom is having.
 We can voice our immense frustration and throw tantrums about the lack of foresight, lack of planning and sheer incompetence of our only electricity supplier, but that won’t change much.
 What we can learn about this is that we need to have foresight, plan ahead and be pro-active about business continuity.

-Ensure that your data is protected.
+• Ensure your data is protected.
 Schedule your online backups to take place more often during the day.
 Power cuts are sometimes random and can happen without warning.

-Think about how your staff can communicate.
-Phones require power so think about mobile phones.
+• Think about how your staff communicate.
+Phones require power so rather use mobile phones.
 Provide alternate numbers you can be contacted on.

-Know the schedule.
-Download the schedule and subscribe to automatic alerts here. (link to http://www.sharenet.co.za/loadshedding/).
-Work around the load shedding when possible.
+• Know the schedule.
+Download the schedule and subscribe to automatic alerts here.
+Work around the loadshedding when possible.

-Install backup power systems, like generators, battery powered items or solar power cells.
+• Install backup power systems such as generators, battery powered items and solar power cells.